 That's a pretty impressive resume of Hall of Fame-worthy credentials.
 Now, let's look at what will hurt Romo's case for Canton.

-Even though Rivers didn't win a Super Bowl his 63,440 passing yards rank fifth all-time, making him a Hall of Fame lock in the future.
+Even though Rivers didn't win a Super Bowl, his 63,440 passing yards rank fifth all-time, making him a lock for the Hall of Fame in the future.